P-39 Airacobra Nose Number 4

 Mission History

-Took off from 12-mile Drome near Port Moresby, for an interception over Wau.
-Force landed at Wau due to engine problems.
+On July 14, 1943 took off from Berry Drome (12 Mile) near Port Moresby, on a patrol mission over Wau.
+Due to engine problems, it landed at Wau Airfield due to engine problems.

 "I may be the only guy who put a P-39 down on the Wau strip and lived to tell about it.
 We were not escorting C-47s that day, some one else was already up there.
 We arrived at Wau and 20,000 feet about the same time, leveled off and about ready to drop tanks, when my bird rocked with a huge backfire in the engine compartment.
 Manifold Pressure fell way off and the rpm was around 1200-1500.